wp-plugins/easy-webtrends/readme.txt

 1. Go to the plugin management page and enable the plugin

 == Changelog ==

+= 1.0.4 =
+* Hard coded tracking code and removed support for v9.

 = 1.0.3 =
 * Modified URL from which webtrends.js is loaded